A lower bound for the curvature integral under an upper curvature bound: Preliminaries

+The inequality \eqref{eq:str1} means that any extension of the shortest path from $a_i$ to $x$ goes in almost the same direction as the direction to $b_i$.
+In other words, shortest paths in that direction diverge very little.
+The inequality \eqref{eq:str2} means that these almost unique opposite pairs $(a_i,b_i)$ are almost orthogonal.
+The point here is that the opposite strainer is the same for every point in the ball of straining radius.

-The above definition of a strainer is obviously stronger than the one in \cite[7.2]{LN:geod}, since we are using comparison angles.
-Moreover, our strainers have the following two properties, especially the first one (note also that the second one follows from geodesic completeness and angle monotonicity).
+The above notions of a strainer and straining radius are obviously stronger than the ones in \cite[7.2, 7.10]{LN:geo}, in that ours are defined by comparison angles.
+Moreover, our strainer has the following two properties (especially the first one).